JohnTheSixth/crystalball/README.md

 Node.js v6.10.3 is the latest version supported by AWS Lambda; hence that was the version used to develop PriceMeow.

-If you are running another version of Node, [NVM](https://github.com/creationix/nvm) is a good Node versions manager.
-The `frontend` and `backend` folders both include a `.nvmrc` file that you can use for NVM.
+If you are running another version of Node, [NVM](https://github.com/creationix/nvm) is a good Node version manager.

-If you have NVM installed, just run `nvm use` when you're in the `frontend` or `backend` folder, and it will use 6.10.3.
+If you have NVM installed, just run `nvm use` in the `frontend` or `backend` directories, or run `cd backend && nvm use` from the root.
+NVM will then use 6.10.3.
+If it's not installed, NVM will prompt you to do so.

 #### Install Yarn